Self-Care Guide: Smooth Cycle

 The varied symptoms of the cycle can indicate different types of imbalances.

 Typical symptoms of a Vata imbalance during the premenstrual period are anxiety, nervous tension, mood swings and feeling "spaced out."
 For Pitta, however, the mood is more anger and irritation.
-Kapha, as always is typified by lethargy.
+Kapha, as always, is typified by lethargy.

 As one might expect, women with a Vata imbalance get the best results from rest, meditation and a regular routine.
-Those with a Pitta imbalance respond best to monthly internal cleansing, and those with a Kapha imbalance fine that herbal supplements and a diet that reduces impurities have the best effect.
+Those with a Pitta imbalance respond best to monthly internal cleansing, and those with a Kapha imbalance find that herbal supplements and a diet that reduces impurities have the best effect.

 An ayurvedic consultation can help identify the general type of imbalance, but can even identify more subtle areas.
 American women are under greater stress and pressure than women in other cultures.
 The ongoing stress can cause an imbalance in the emotions.
 And when the tender feelings are frustrated, it upsets the menstrual cycle and purity of the blood, which can lead to discomfort.

-So it's important to nurture the heart or Sadhaka Pitta.
+So it's important to nurture the heart, or Sadhaka Pitta.
 It will help if you avoid emotional trauma and hot, spicy foods.
 The Blissful Joy herbal formula is very effective for balancing the emotions.